The wind power industry is tackling its waste problem

 Disruptive impact

-- Create new wind turbine blades from old ones and save costs for the wind industry.
+• New wind turbine blades from old ones, saving costs for the wind industry.

 Insight references